Maki1209/mariosolis.github.io/_portfolio/portfolio-1.md

 **For cleanning process**

-1. Find some 'Nan' values inside the columns of the dataset.
+1. I found some 'Nan' values inside the columns of the dataset.
-2. Because, these 'Nan' values are less the 1% of the all dataset, I decided to eliminate these columns.
+2. Due these 'Nan' values are less the 1% of the all entries in dataset, I decided to eliminate these columns.
 3. I explored the numerical values and I found some non-sense or outlier vaklues.
 So I removed them.
 4. Then, I worked the categorical entries.
 There were duplicates with some differences on fontsize.
 I used some dictionary in order to unify all those values.
 5. Save the cleanned dataset.

-**For EDA**
+**For Exploratory Data Analysis**

+1.
+2.